On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift

 Coming back to weak solutions it is worth saying that restricting the situation to the one when $\sigma$ and $b$ are independent of time allows one to relax the above conditions significantly further, see, for instance, \cite{KS_19} and the references therein.

-This paper is close to \cite{Ki_23}, where the drift term is somewhat more general but $\sigma$ is the unit matrix and the weak uniqueness is proved among the solutions which are constructed by approximating the initial coefficients by smooth ones.
+This paper is close to \cite{Ki_23}, where the drift term is more general in some respects, however, not completely covering the results in \cite{RZ_20} or our results in case $b^{M}\equiv0$, when $\sigma$ is the unit matrix and the weak uniqueness is proved among the solutions which are constructed by approximating the initial coefficients by smooth ones.
 Our uniqueness theorem and uniqueness theorems in \cite{RZ_20} are also conditional.
-We prove uniqueness only in the class of solutions (which is proved to be nonempty) admitting certain estimates.
+We prove uniqueness only in the class of solutions ({\em which is proved to be nonempty\/}) admitting certain estimates, however, in Remark \ref{remark 10.30.10} we mention a sufficient analytic condition on $b$ when the unconditional weak uniqueness holds.